 The Board is responsible for ensuring that the Company's system of internal controls is adequate to safeguard shareholder's interest and the Company's assets.
-The Company has in place, self-assessment processes for all business units to assess and manage the adequacy and effectiveness of their systems and processes of internal controls, and their level of compliance with applicable rules and regulations.
+The Company has in place, self-assessment processes for all business units to assess the adequacy and effectiveness of their systems and processes of internal controls, and their level of compliance with applicable rules and regulations.
 The results of evaluations are reviewed by senior management executives.
-The Board has received assurance from the Group CEO and Group CFO on the effectiveness of the Company's risk management and internal control systems, and that the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and financial position.
+The Board has received assurance from the Group CEO (which includes assurance provided by key management personnel to the Group CEO) on the effectiveness of the Company's risk management and internal control systems.
+The Board also received assurance from Group CEO and Group CFO that the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and financial position.

-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by Management and various Board Committees, the Board, with the concurrence of the Audit and Risk Management Committees, is of the opinion that the system of internal controls, including financial, operational, compliance and information technology controls as well as risk management systems, was adequate as at 31 December 2017, to address the risks which the Group considers relevant and material to its operations as at 31 December 2017.
+Based on the internal controls established and maintained by the Company, work performed by the internal and external auditors, and reviews performed by Management and various Board Committees, the Board, with the concurrence of the Audit and Risk Management Committees, is of the view that the system of internal controls, including financial, operational, compliance and information technology controls as well as risk management systems, was adequate as at 31 December 2018, to address the risks which the Company considers relevant and material to its operations.

-The system of internal controls provides reasonable, but not absolute, assurance that the Group will not be adversely affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
+The system of internal controls provides reasonable, but not absolute, assurance that the Company will not be adversely affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
 However, the Board also notes that no system of internal controls can provide absolute assurance in this regard, or absolute assurance against the occurrence of material errors, poor judgment in decision-making, human error, losses, fraud or other irregularities.